baguette-io/baguette-messaging/README.rst

 Publisher
 `````````

-To declare a publisher, just put the decorator **@croissant.amqp.publish** on the top of your method,
+To declare a publisher, just put the decorator **@farine.amqp.publish** on the top of your method,
 then use **publish(message)** inside it to send the message.
 It will auto declare and send it to the **lowercase class name** exchange with also **lowercase class name** as routing_key.
 If you want to publish to another exchange/with another routing key add the **exchange**/**routing_key** parameter in the decorator.